TankerHQ/spec/protocol.md

 For this purpose, during [user registration](#user_registration) *Tanker Core* creates a *virtual device* and pushes its `device_creation` block.
 This *device* is not a "physical" one, it has no [Local Encrypted Storage].
 Instead, the [Device Signature Key Pair] and the [Device Encryption Key Pair] are serialized as an opaque token, we call it the [Verification Key].
 The [Verification Key] is encrypted with the [User Secret] and stored on the *Tanker server*.

 *User*s can use their [Verification Key] 'as is' when registering a new device.
-But *Tanker Core* proposes an easier way to handle the [Verification Key].
+But *Tanker Core* proposes several [Verification Method]s as an easier way to handle the [Verification Key].

 [Verification Method] registration happens at least once during [User Registration] and can be done anytime by the *user* through an authenticated device.